Champions League: What to look out for in the knockout stages

 "Unless they completely overwhelm PSG in the first leg, which is not impossible.
 Right now there is very little to suggest they can keep one tight game, let alone 180 minutes."

-PSG have an issue with Brazilian forward Neymar, who has been suffering with a rib injury.
+PSG have an issue with Brazilian forward Neymar, who has been suffering with a rib injury, but has been named in the squad for the first-leg on Tuesday.

 Laurens adds: "My hands are sweating already.
 Neymar's fitness is the first thing.
 We thought they were just preserving him but now seems more serious than we thought.
 He has been training though, I don't know if they are bluffing.